FreelanceMY Logo

 A RM 5,000 base salary represents RM 5,950 total compensation, including EPF, SOCSO, EIS, and medical benefits.
 To net equivalent take-home after all costs, a freelancer should target RM 80–100/hour at 160 billable hours monthly, accounting for 35–40% deductions for taxes, insurance, retirement contributions, and accounting fees.

 Income volatility is freelancing's primary risk.
-Budget conservatively for 60–70% average utilisation rate (96–112 billable hours monthly from a theoretical 160-hour work week).
+Budget conservatively for a 60–70% average utilisation rate (96–112 billable hours monthly from a theoretical 160-hour work week).

 Build a 6–12 month emergency fund before transitioning to full-time freelancing.
 Income spikes and dips are normal; consistent under-utilisation signals either inadequate pricing or weak business development discipline.